akilans/databases/redis/readme.md

             7) "Akilan"

     # SETS - Unique values
+        * UnOrdered collection of strings.Duplication is not allowed and not nested
         * sadd num 1 2 3 4,4 - Add in the set [ removes duplicates ]
         * smembers num - returns 1,2,3,4
         * sadd num 7 - adds 7 in the set